Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 ## coverage

-- Python library to check code coverage.
-Installation: `pip install coverage`.
+- Python library to check code coverage
 - Testing frameworks can be run via coverage to generate code coverage data while tests run.
 - Code coverage information can be viewed on the terminal using: `coverage report -m`.